Best TOP 50 Boards

 .

 To be honest, I never wanted to be class president.
-If there was one thing I promised myself when I entered high school, it was 'to be as ordinary as possible, and not to show off as much as possible.'
-I wanted to get through my senior year of high school by doing moderately well on tests, maintaining good relationships with friends, avoiding presentations, and even more so avoiding leadership roles.
-However, that promise was shattered three days after the start of the second semester.
-And it was also completely meaningless.
+If there was one resolution I made when I entered high school, it was "Be as normal as possible, as unnoticeable as possible."
+I wanted to get through my senior year by getting mid-level exams, maintaining decent friendships, avoiding presentations, and even lessening my leadership role.
+But that resolution crumbled just three days into the second semester.
+And it was a complete failure.

-“I told you, you’re really the only one.
-Consider it as helping me and take care of me for this semester only.”
+"I told you, you're the only one.
+Consider it as helping me and just take care of me for this semester."

-The homeroom teacher sat down in front of me, almost as if he was begging me.
-I looked at the class president’s papers neatly placed on the desk in the teacher’s office.
-I asked why it was me, when there were other candidates, but all I got was, “You’re the most trustworthy.”
-Whether he meant it or just meant that I was a “good listener,” I ended up nodding.
-I had to pretend to become class president through an anonymous vote.
+My homeroom teacher sat down in front of me, almost begging.
+I stared at the class president papers neatly placed on the desk in the teacher's office.
+He said there were other candidates, so I asked why it had to be me, but all he said was, "You're the most trustworthy."
+Whether he meant it sincerely or simply meant "a good listener," I nodded.
+I had to pretend to be elected class president through an anonymous vote.

-After becoming the class president, there was more work than I expected.
-Surveying the number of people in the cafeteria, announcing events, delivering notices, and sometimes even running errands at the principal's office.
-Before I could even focus during class, things piled up in my head.
-When the kids were annoyed, they would say "Class president~" and pass it off, and I was exhausted from dealing with each and every one of them like I was an accidental victim.
-The funniest thing was when the teacher suddenly became friendly.
-The work I was asked to do kept piling up, but I wondered if adding "I'm sorry~" at the end of every sentence was an apology.
+After becoming class president, I had more work than I expected.
+I had to do things like census attendance, announce events, deliver notices, and even run errands at the teacher's office.
+Before I could even focus in class, my mind was filled with things to do.
+The kids would brush off any annoyance with a "Class President" and brush it off, while I, like someone who'd just happened to be there, was exhausted from handling each and every one.
+The funniest part was how the teacher suddenly became friendly.
+The workload kept piling up, and I wondered if adding "I'm sorry" to every sentence was really an apology.

-Meanwhile, there was a kid who strangely kept catching my eye.
-My classmate, Yoon Junghan.
-Even though we were clearly in the same class, I barely spoke to him during the first semester.
-He didn’t really create any groups, and he didn’t seem awkward when he was alone.
-How should I put it, he wasn’t the type to have a strong presence overall, but he was a kid who caught my eye.
-He had a neat uniform, a neat attitude, and a slow way of speaking.
-At first, I wasn’t interested, but after he became the class president, I kept seeing him.
+Then, strangely enough, there was this one kid who kept catching my eye.
+My classmate, Yoon Jeong-han.
+Even though we were in the same class, we barely spoke to each other during the first semester.
+He didn't really form groups, and he didn't seem awkward even when he was alone.
+He wasn't exactly a particularly strong presence, but he somehow caught my eye.
+His neat uniform, his uncluttered demeanor, his slow speech.
+At first, I wasn't interested, but after he became class president, I started seeing him more and more.

-Our first conversation was really by chance.
-One day, when the other kids were left to clean the classroom in preparation for the sports day, I was shaking and holding a broom when Yoon Jeong-han quietly stood in front of me and said,
+Our first conversation was truly serendipitous.
+One day, while the rest of the kids were cleaning the classroom to prepare for the sports day, I was shivering and holding a broom when Yoon Jeong-han quietly stood before me and spoke.

 “That one is upside down.”

-What?
-I looked down and saw that the broom was facing the wrong way.
-I felt embarrassed and laughed in vain.
+"What?"
+I asked, looking down.
+The broom was upside down.
+Embarrassed, I chuckled.
 I thought I was holding it correctly, but I guess not.
-When I said, “Oh, thank you,” Yoon Jeong-han walked toward the window without answering.
+"Oh, thanks," I said.
+Yoon Jeong-han didn't respond and just walked toward the window.
 That was our first conversation.
-He was somewhat blunt and not very kind, but I was strangely concerned.
+He was a bit blunt, not particularly friendly, but I was strangely concerned.

 A few days later, my homeroom teacher called me again.
 He handed me a thick envelope, asking me to deliver a speech.
-“Can you take care of this for Jeonghan?”
-For a moment, I felt strange.
+"Can you take care of this for Jeonghan?"
+For a moment, I felt something strange.
 Jeonghan?
-Before I could ask, the teacher added, “Oh, Yoon Jeonghan.
-He’s in your class.
-He doesn’t say much, but he’s okay.”
-I just nodded.
-It was the first time the teacher had mentioned a specific student like this.
+Before I could even ask, the teacher added, "Oh, Yoon Jeonghan.
+He's in your class.
+He doesn't say much, but he's okay."
+I nodded.
+It was the first time the teacher had ever singled out a specific student like that.

-That afternoon, I went to Yoon Jung-han's seat with an envelope.
-"This, the teacher asked me to give it to you?"
+That afternoon, I went to Yoon Jeong-han's desk with an envelope.
+"This, Teacher, is this what you want?"
 I handed it to her.
-Yoon Jung-han accepted it without saying anything, and then suddenly spoke quietly.
+Yoon Jeong-han accepted it without saying a word, then suddenly spoke softly.

 “You figured it out.”